How to Start a Wedding Planner Business

 - No education, training or certification is required to be a wedding planner.

 - Celebrating romance can be a fun way to make a living.

 - You can get started for little investment.

 - You can run the business from home.

 - If you pull off a good wedding, attendees will remember you for their weddings.

 There are always a few downsides to any business, and wedding planning is no different.
 A few cons include:

 - Bickering brides, grooms, and parents can get in the way of finalizing wedding plans, and create awkward moments for the wedding planner.

-- You have to work weekends.
-Your busiest time of year will likely be the summer, or other times that are traditionally vacation, such as spring, Christmas and New Year's.
+- You have to work on weekends.
+Your busiest time of year will likely be the summer or other times that are traditionally vacation, such as spring, Christmas and New Year's.

 - Idle time in slow months means erratic income and cash flow issues for wedding planners.